Support for Teaching Online at Duquesne University

 - Review of a previously taught course

-Visit our consultation page to request an individual or group consultation.
+Visit Educational Technology Consultation Request to sign up for an individual or group consultation.

-Faculty who are teaching online, may follow the attached guidelines for designing and building an online course.
-This process will vary for each faculty member.
+Faculty who are scheduled to teach an online course are encouraged to follow the attached guidelines for designing and building an online course.

 Resources and Tools